REGATTE/PROSPER/README.md

 Panic alert
 Have a passcode for parties, or guests to avoid unwanted people

-SUPPORT FOR DEVICE
+# SUPPORT FOR DEVICE

-iOS
-Android
+Mobile
+>iOS                                                                                 //flutter, native support swift code provided
+>Android                                                                          //flutter, native support kotlin code provided
-Windows(if people actually use it)
+>Windows mobile (if people actually use it)                    //ever mind

-Web
+Web                                                                               //flutter, wix or html,

-Google home
+Google home                                                                //flutter provides an option, but depends Alexa                                                                             // have no clue

+watch
+>apple                                                                           // swift, to be coded seperately
+>android                                                                        // flutter provides support

+if you want to setup FLUTTER,

+flutter.io

+read the docks, pretty straight foward.